ryanblakeley/terrafarm-frontend/NOTES/ROADMAP.md

 ## 0.7

-- [x] color relationships on task and project pages
+- [ ] SHIP

 ## 0.8

-- unit test plugin
+- update Home page layout
-- add Wish Lists
+- add Wish lists
   - wish list item page
   - people will wish for resources, tasks, and projects
   - lands will wish for resources, tasks, and projects
   - tasks will wish for resources
   - projects will wish for resources
+- unit test plugin

 ## 0.9